Cross-Task Affinity Learning for Multitask Dense Scene Predictions: Results

 \subsection{Qualitative Analysis}

-Figure~\ref{fig:qual} is a visualization of the predictions of our EMA-Net (MS) and the STL baseline on images from the validation set of NYUv2.
-As we can see, our model produces significantly fewer artifacts in the segmentation maps.
-Also, our model generates smoother and more granular depth and surface normal maps compared to STL.
-For instance, we can see our model doesn't warp structures as much as STL, as seen for the cabinets in the second image.
-Also, our model generalizes better in undefined regions of the depth and normals tasks, like for the window in the first image.
+~\Cref{fig:qual} is a visualization of the predictions of our CTAL$_{MS}$ and the STL baseline on images from the validation set of NYUv2.
+Generally speaking, our model produces significantly fewer artifacts in the segmentation maps, and generates smoother depth and surface normal maps compared to STL.
+Specifically, we experience less warping of objects and we generalize better in undefined regions (i.e., windows).